teamwalnut/rescript-urql/CONTRIBUTING.md

 git push && git push --tags
 ```

-Once the release is published, make sure you copy the CHANGELOG update to [the formal releases page](https://github.com/FormidableLabs/rescript-urql/releases).
+Once the release is published, make sure you copy the CHANGELOG update to [the formal Releases page](https://github.com/FormidableLabs/rescript-urql/releases).